lhkhiem28/X3ECGpp/README.md

 If you find the paper or the source code useful to your projects, please cite the following BibTeX:
 <pre>
-@INPROCEEDINGS{X3ECGpp,
+@inproceedings{X3ECGpp,
-    author={Le, Khiem H. and Pham, Hieu H. and Nguyen, Thao Bt. and Nguyen, Tu A. and Thanh, Tien N. and Do, Cuong D. }, booktitle={2022 IEEE-EMBS Conference on Biomedical Engineering and Sciences (IECBES)}, title={Enhancing Deep Learning-based 3-lead ECG Classification with Heartbeat Counting and Demographic Data Integration}, pages={154-159},
+    author      = {Le, Khiem H. and Pham, Hieu H. and Nguyen, Thao Bt. and Nguyen, Tu A. and Thanh, Tien N. and Do, Cuong D. }, title       = {Enhancing Deep Learning-based 3-lead ECG Classification with Heartbeat Counting and Demographic Data Integration}, booktitle   = {2022 IEEE-EMBS Conference on Biomedical Engineering and Sciences (IECBES)}, pages       = {154-159},
-    doi={10.1109/IECBES54088.2022.10079267}
+    doi         = {10.1109/IECBES54088.2022.10079267}
 }
 </pre>